ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

-The final function combined storage fees with meta-transactions.
+The final function combines storage fees with meta-transactions.

 #### Trade {#trade}